monadhiyan/ZujuAssignment/README.md

 Hi,

-In this assignment i have covered the below mentioned scenarios.Please reach out to me if you have any questions regarding the same.
+In this assignment,I have covered the below mentioned scenarios.Please reach out to me if you have any questions regarding the same.
-Thank you for this opportunity.
+Thank you for this opportunity!

 **Scenarios covered**